cosmos72/hyperluminal-mem/README.md

   that simultaneously access the same dataset.
-- designed and optimized for extremely fast transactions - as of 2013, theoretical peak is approx. **400 millions** concurrent transactions per second on a fast desktop computer (Intel Core i7 4770, which supports hardware memory transactions) running 64 bit SBCL.
+- designed and optimized for extremely fast transactions - as of 2013, theoretical peak is approx. **400 millions** concurrent transactions per second, on a fast desktop computer (Intel Core i7 4770, which supports hardware memory transactions) running 64 bit SBCL.
+  - on the same hardware, micro-benchmarks exceeding **200 millions** concurrent transactions per second have been alrady measured in practice.
+    The speed difference is largely due to the need to make hardware transactions compatible with software ones.
 - optimized for 64 bit systems, where dataset is limited only by `mmap()` maximum size (on Linux 3.x, the limit is about 128 terabytes).
 - usable on 32 bit systems, with the following limitations: